Friends of Ngong Road

 One of the students my husband and I sponsored completed her education about four years ago and informed me over the weekend that she is finally going to officially get her diploma in December.
 Another that we sponsored will also get his diploma in December and is working as a civil engineer on a water project near Jomo Kenyatta Airport.

-With each of these stories, we see themes familiar from our own lives.
+With each of these stories, we see themes familiar to our own lives.
 You finish your education, get a job, then perhaps a better job.
 Sometimes you get sidetracked for a while, but then there is a course correction and a new opportunity comes along.

 These are now young adults living normal, productive, middle-class lives in Kenya.
 They have broken the cycle of poverty and broken free of the slums.
 This is our mission and in each person who gets a job, we say Mission Accomplished!

-Thank you for being part of it, for being patient with students who get side-tracked and for celebrating with us for each life transformed.
+Thank you for being part of it, for being patient with students who get side-tracked, and for celebrating with us for each life transformed.

 Paula Meyer